Hiring Funnel

 • Success metric: offer acceptance rate

-• Failure mode: excellent evaluation, offer extended, candidate declines — usually a compensation mismatch, slow process allowing a competing offer to land first, or failure to maintain candidate engagement during evaluation
+• Failure mode: excellent evaluation, offer extended, candidate declines — usually compensation mismatch, slow process, or failure to maintain engagement

 • Fix: compress time-to-offer; ensure compensation is competitive; maintain candidate motivation throughout